apathybc/project287/README.md

 Description Of Topic:

 The purpose of this project is to use the FPGA board to project a playable tic-tac-toe game onto a screen using the VGA.
 The user can play versus another by them both flipping switches on the FPGA board to declare a move.
-ALso, the user can play against an AI bot of hard, medium, or easy difficulty by pressing one of the buttons.
+Also, the user can play against an AI bot of hard, medium, or easy difficulty by pressing one of the buttons.

 Background Information: